ovh/the-bastion/doc/sphinx/installation/docker.rst

     bastion <remote_account_name>@<remote_machine_host_or_ip>

 That's it!
-You can head over to the :doc:`using the bastion<../using/index>` section for more information.
+You can head over to the **USAGE** section on the left menu for more information.
 Be sure to check the help of the bastion with ``bastion --help``, along with the help of each osh plugin with ``bastion --osh command --help``.